The three pillars of financial inclusion

 Which pillars and indicators constitute financial inclusion?

-The Index is built around three clearly defined pillars (PDF).
+The Index is built around three clearly defined pillars.

 The government support pillar evaluates the degree to which governments promote financial inclusion.
 It examines:

-the awareness and use of government-mandated pension schemes,
+• the awareness and uptake of government-mandated pension/savings and retirement schemes

-relative levels of financial literacy across societies, and
+• relative levels of financial literacy across societies

 The financial system support pillar examines the availability and uptake of various types of financial products and services that are central to financial inclusion.
 It scores markets on: